bearyung/alice-cards/docs/tutorial-game-rules/handling-of-cards.md

 **Card Retrieval:** Unless retrieved through specific card abilities, discarded cards remain in the discard pile until the draw deck needs to be reshuffled.

-# Managing Your Hand and Deck:
+# Managing Your Hand and Deck

 **Hand Limit:** The standard hand limit is six cards.
 If you ever have more than six cards in your hand at the end of your turn, you must discard down to six.